marketcalls/openalgo/README.md

 <code>git clone https://github.com/marketcalls/openalgo</code>

-3. **Install Dependencies**: Navigate to the directory where OpenAlgo is cloned and execute:
+3. **Install Dependencies**:

+Windows users Navigate to the directory where OpenAlgo is cloned and execute:

 <code>pip install -r requirements.txt</code>

+Linux/Nginx users Navigate to the directory where OpenAlgo is cloned and execute:
+<code>pip install -r requirements-nginx.txt</code>

 to install the necessary Python libraries.